 Creating an air barrier with insulation can block air movement throughout the home.
 That air barrier will prevent air leakage into and out of your home, which can account for nearly 30 percent of a home’s heating and cooling costs, according to the U.S. Department of Energy.

-RetroFoam of Michigan has more than 15 years of experience insulating new build homes across the lower peninsula, so we know what needs to be done to create an air seal in your new home.
+RetroFoam of Michigan has more than 15 years of experience insulating new build homes across the lower peninsula, so we know what needs to be done to create a comfortable and energy-efficient home.

 Best Attic Insulation for New Homes: Cellulose, Fiberglass, or Spray Foam

-The best insulation options for an attic are open cell spray foam, fiberglass, and cellulose.
+The best roof insulation options for an attic are open cell spray foam, fiberglass, and cellulose.

 Cellulose is one of the oldest insulation materials available on the market.
 It can be either installed as loose-fill on the attic floor or as a blown-in material.
 Cellulose is primarily made of recycled newsprint or denim.